wholingfei/spexwavepy/docs/source/principle.rst

 the speckle pattern shift is caused by the second derivative, i.e., the curvature of the measured wavefront.

+Another variation for the data acquisation is the position of diffuser.
+It can be placed in the upstream or downstream of the tested optic, depending on the type of it.
+In general, the diffuser can be placed in either the upstream or the downstream of the tested optic if it is a weakly focusing optic.
+Otherwise, the diffuser is usually placed in the downstream of the optic.

 The following table gives a summary of the speckle-based techniques included in this package.
 For the detailed description of the principle of each technique, please see the following sections.